A new COVID wave — or nothing to worry about? The best- and worst-case scenarios for what comes next

 “The BA.2 wave in the United States is … morphing [in]to the BA2.12.1 wave,” Topol recently tweeted.

 Why?
-Likely because BA.2.12.1 has an additional spike protein mutation (L452Q) that in a slightly different form (L452R) “appeared to have an important role in promoting the spread of [the] Delta variant,” according to Bedford.
+Likely because BA.2.12.1 has an additional spike protein mutation (L452Q) that, in a slightly different form (L452R), “appeared to have an important role in promoting the spread of [the] Delta variant,” according to Bedford.

 Meanwhile, the similarly mutated BA.4 and BA.5 sublineages are spreading rapidly in South Africa.

-The worst-case scenario, then, is that these new sublineages exploit America’s persistent vulnerabilities — including a steady decline in masking — and trigger more serious illness than BA.2 alone would have.
+The worst-case scenario, then, is that these new sublineages exploit the United States’ persistent vulnerabilities — including a steady decline in masking — and trigger more serious illness than BA.2 alone would have.

 The best-case scenario:

-The good news is that there’s no sign — yet — of anything approaching America’s prior waves of hospitalization and death.
+The good news is that there’s no sign — yet — of anything in the U.S. approaching the prior waves of hospitalization and death.

 National numbers (which, again, have hit record lows) aren’t particularly useful here because BA.2 and BA.2.12.1 have mostly spiked in the Northeast.
 But the numbers from New York and Massachusetts (the leading BA.2.12.1 states) may be more illuminating.

-Over the past two weeks, case counts have increased by 62% in the former and 51% in the latter.
+Over the past two weeks, case counts have increased by 62% in New York and 51% in Massachusetts.
 Hospitalizations have increased as well.
 But crucially, ICU admissions have remained remarkably flat — and low.
 In New York, in fact, ICU numbers as a share of overall hospitalizations have (at 11%) never been lower.
 The same goes for Massachusetts (at 8%).
 Likewise, just 111 (or 29%) of the state’s nearly 400 hospitalized patients have been classified as “primarily hospitalized for COVID-19 related illness”; at Omicron’s peak, that number was above 50%.
-Another telling statistic: a full 62% of Massachusettsans currently hospitalized with COVID report being fully vaccinated when they tested positive; before Omicron, that number was consistently closer to one-third.
+Another telling statistic: a full 62% of patients in Massachusetts currently hospitalized with COVID report being fully vaccinated when they tested positive; before Omicron, that number was consistently closer to one-third.

-For now, then, it seems that more patients in bellwether states are testing positive for COVID upon admission to the hospital because more people are testing positive for COVID in the surrounding communities — but BA.2 and BA.2.12.1 aren’t driving upticks in serious illness, likely because of vaccination.
+For now, then, it seems that more patients in bellwether states are testing positive for COVID upon admission to the hospital because more people are testing positive for COVID in the surrounding communities — but BA.2 and BA.2.12.1 aren’t driving upticks in serious illness, probably thanks to vaccination.

 Whether this pattern holds as BA.2.12.1 increases in prevalence remains to be seen.
 But according to the CDC, the new subvariant already accounts for more than 50% of infections in the New York region — and rates of case growth and test positivity may be starting to level off nonetheless.
-In Massachusetts, wastewater prevalence and cases both appear to have plateaued; meanwhile, cases in Washington, D.C. may be starting to decline.
+In Massachusetts, wastewater prevalence and cases both appear to have plateaued; meanwhile, cases in Washington, D.C., may be starting to decline.

-Emerging relatively unscathed from a BA.2/BA.2.12.1 bump could bode well for the future.
+Emerging relatively unscathed from a BA.2/BA.2.12.1 bump could be a good sign for the future.

-According to Bedford, there are two plausible scenarios for the next year: (1) another “Omicron-like emergence event” in which a “new wildly divergent virus” evades existing immunity and upends society all over again, or (2) “evolution within BA.2” to “further increase intrinsic transmission,” causing “lower attack rates” largely “driven by drift + waning [immunity] + seasonality.”
+According to Bedford, there are two plausible scenarios for the next year: (1) another “Omicron-like emergence event” in which a “new wildly divergent virus” evades existing immunity and upends society all over again, or (2) “evolution within BA.2” to “further increase intrinsic transmission,” causing “lower attack rates,” largely “driven by drift + waning [immunity] + seasonality.”

-Bedford considers the second, steady, "flu-like" scenario “more likely” — and says that the more sublineages like BA.2.12.1 emerge, the more likely it will become.
+Bedford considers the second, steady, flulike scenario “more likely” — and says that the more sublineages like BA.2.12.1 emerge, the more likely it will become.

 “The more time that passes, the more confident we can be that another ‘Omicron-like’ emergence won't occur,” he has explained.